luisandrespineda/deep-learning-challenge/README.md

 # deep-learning-challenge
 Repo will be used to submit HW 21 Challenge

-The homework is located in the file "Starter_Code.ipynb.".
+The homework is located in the "Starter_Code 2" folder under the file "Starter_Code.ipynb.".

 The bulk of the code was written using previous classwork.